ibm-cloud-docs/schematics/cli-reference.md

 ### `ibmcloud schematics resource query list`
 {: #schematics-list-rq}

-Retrieve a list of all {{site.data.keyword.bpshort}} resource queries that ran against a target hosts through {{site.data.keyword.bpshort}} action.
-The resource query displays a list of resource queries.
+Retrieve a list of all {{site.data.keyword.bpshort}} resource queries in your account.
 {: shortdesc}

 **Syntax**